 - Onion and Garlic: When I make a dish with chicken and potatoes I like to also add in onion and garlic.
 I used red onion but sweet onion works great too.
 If you like garlic you can use more garlic than I used to really get that garlic flavor.

-- Lemon Marinade Ingredients: The best part of this dish is the lemon marinade with the greek seasoning.
-It reminds me of the marinade I use in this Mediterranean Chicken and this Lemon Marinade for Chicken that I used for these chicken tenders.
+- Marinade: The best part of this dish is the lemon marinade with the greek seasoning.
 When I make chicken one of my favorite ingredients to pair with it is fresh lemon juice.
 I love the sweet flavor it adds and the acidity helps to tenderize the meat.
 After the Greek Lemon Chicken is done cooking I like to add lemon zest and a side of tzatziki sauce.

 - Broth: There is some chicken broth or chicken stock added into the dish.
 You can also use my homemade chicken broth.